necnec/necnec.github.io/_posts/2023-11-01-bid-shading-intuition.md

 1. It saves money by discounting high-valued inventory closer to market price. (the <span style="color:red">red</span> region)
 2. It reallocates the saved funds to low-valued inventory by increasing their bids. (the <span style="color:blue">blue</span> region)

 This way, we not only purchase most of the inventory from the base strategy but also acquire additional low-valued inventory.
-This also coudld help to explore a new unseen inventory that is not presented in training dataset and therefore algorithm that estimates impression value undervalue it
+This also could help to explore a new unseen inventory that is not presented in the training dataset and therefore user response model undervalues it

 ## Takeaway